tensorflow/swift/docs/PythonIntegration.md

 ```
 … and the natural `a.x += 1` syntax works just like we expect.
 This shows the huge benefit of being able to evolve the full stack of a language, its libraries, and applications together in order to achieve a goal.
 ### Dynamically callable types
 In addition to member lookup, we have a similar challenge when it comes to calling values.
-Dynamic languages often have the notion of [“callable” values](https://en.wikipedia.org/wiki/Callable_object), which can take an arbitrary signature, but Swift 4.1 has no support for such a thing.
+Dynamic languages often have the notion of ["callable" values](https://en.wikipedia.org/wiki/Callable_object), which can take an arbitrary signature, but Swift 4.1 has no support for such a thing.
 For example, as of Swift 4.1, our interoperability library is able to work with Python APIs through an interface like this:

 ```swift
 // Python: a = np.arange(15).reshape(3, 5)